-(In Thousands of Shares)
+Unit: Thousands of Shares

-For the Year Ended December 31
+For the Year Ended December 3

 2016 2015

 Weighted-average number of common shares in computation of

 basic earnings per share 197,256 195,972

-Effect of potential dilutive common shares: • 0 • 0
+Effect of potential dilutive common shares:

-Bonus issued to employees 2,595 2,860
+Employees' compensation 2,595 2,860

-Weighted-average number of common shares used in the computation of dilutive earnings per share 199,851 198,832
+Weighted-average number of common shares used in the

+computation of dilutive earnings per share 199,851 198,832

-If the Corporation offered to settle compensation or bonuses paid to employees in cash or shares, the Corporation assumed the entire amount of the compensation or bonus will be settled in shares and the resulting potential shares were included in the weighted-average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
+If the Group offered to settle compensation or bonus paid to employees in cash or shares, the Group assumed the entire amount of the compensation or bonus will be settled in shares, and the resulting potential shares were included in the weighted-average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
 Such dilutive effect of the potential shares is included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.

-24. DISPOSAL OF SUBSIDIARIES WITH A LOSS OF CONTROL
+25. DISPOSAL OF SUBSIDIARIES

 On August 25, 2016, the Corporation paid \$31,771 thousand to subscribe for the new issue common shares for cash of Epostar Electronics (BVI) Corporation at a percentage different from its prior ownership percentage.
 As a result, the Corporation's ownership percentage decreased from 60% to 44%.
 The Corporation's less than 50% voting rights had no power to govern the financial and operating policies of Epostar Electronics (BVI) Corporation.
 Therefore the Corporation has lost control over Epostar Electronics (BVI) Corporation on August 25, 2016.
-Refer to Note 25 of the Corporation's consolidated financial statements for the year ended December 31, 2016 for more information.